-This is the EASIEST way to make a sourdough starter from scratch: No measurements, No discards, No feedings!
+This is the EASIEST way to make a sourdough starter recipe from scratch: no measurements, no discards, and no feedings.
 Find out how!

 Have you been wondering how to make your own sourdough starter?

-Let me tell you that it’s actually very easy to make your own sourdough starter!!
+Let me tell you that it’s actually very easy to make your own sourdough starter – no discards ever!

 Of course, you can always buy a starter and follow the instructions (you can find some great ones here).

 But wouldn’t it be so much more satisfying and cheaper to make your own?
 You don’t even need a kitchen scale!

 I will show you how simple it is!